 This link will open into a hosted page which means Apache has been successfully installed and started.

 MySQL is a database server program.
 It comes packed with a number of distros.
 Check if it installed on your system or not and where it is installed.

 mysql: /usr/bin/mysql /etc/mysql /usr/lib/mysql /usr/bin/X11/mysql /usr/share/mysql /usr/share/man/man1/mysql.1.gz

-# apt-get install mysql mysql-server mysql-client (On Debian based OS) # service mysql start
+# apt-get install mariadb-server mariadb-client (On Debian based OS) # service mysql start

-# yum install mysql mysql-server mysql-client (On Red Hat based OS) # service mysqld start
+# yum install mariadb-server mariadb-client (On Red Hat based OS) # service mariadb start

 Note: You might have to type “mysqld” in place of mysql, obviously without quotes, in some distro viz., RHEL.
 Check the status of MySQL, run.

 # service mysql status (On Debian based OS)